nomadtechiemike/BackpackBlog/README.md

             return $this->slug;
         }

-        return $this->title;
+        return str_slug($this->name);
     }
 ```

-6. [optional] If you wish to allow users to add a URL/Biography to author's profiles add the following to the `App\User` model.
+## Optional Installation Steps

+### Author URL/Biography Fields

+1. We are using the [AbbyJanke\BackpackMeta](https://github.com/AbbyJanke\BackpackMeta) package to create additional fields without having to modify the user's table.
+Add the following to your User's Model:

 ```
 use AbbyJanke\BackpackMeta\ModelTraits\Meta as MetaTrait; // This..